To opt out of APEA/AFT dues:

 - On the resulting page, click the link to open your customized form.
 You will also receive an email with a link to your form.

 - Print the form.
 If you check the appropriate box about needing a printed version, we’ll mail you a copy of the form.

 - Sign and date the form.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-APEA is the designated union for many state, local, special district and education employees across Alaska.
+APEA is the designated union for approximately 4,900 state, local, special district and education employees across Alaska.
 It is an affilate of the American Federation of Teachers.
 (AFT).

 For years, public employees in Alaska have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”